SWING – School on Internet Governance 2026

 • Accommodation

-• Although students are required to provide for their own accommodation, SWING has made an agreement with a local hotel that is willing to provide a reduced fare for the students of the school.
+• Although students are required to provide for their own accommodation, SWING has an agreement with a local hotel that is willing to provide a reduced fare for the students of the school.
 Details will be provided after a successful registration.

 • Dinners